bgus/tutorial_lindhard/README.md

 The point of this first tutorial is to self-check that in-fact the half-filled electronic band of an atomic H chain gives exactly the Fermi nesting wave vector $'2k_F = 0.5 a*'$, as in half of the length of the reciprocal wave vector, corresponding to the half-filling of the band.

 Go ahead and enter the **H_chain** folder.
 Download  the fdf, KP and EIG files and run locally **lindhard < h_chain.fdf**.
 Feel free to modify the keywords at your own will and follow how the position of the maximum converges with the k-point and q-point grids.
 Change the temperature and follow the maximum evolution .
-A simple linux command to do is to run, for example: **sort -rk3 h_chain.lindhard | head**
+A simple linux command to do is to run, for example: **sort -rk3 h_chain.lindhard | head -n 10**, to see the 10th largest value of the response.

 ### 2.Blue Bronze (K0.3MoO3)

 The point of this tutorial is to understand how to use the code when multiple bands are crossing the Fermi level, now in a real material.

 Please feel free to download the fdf, KP and EIG files and run locally **linhard < bluebronze.fdf**.
-Feel free to modify the keywords at your own will and follow how the position of the maximum converges with the k-point and q-point grids.
+Feel free to modify the keywords at your own will and follow how the position of the maximum converges with the q-point grid.

-In order to obtain the full q-point map, you can now run locally by modifying the (a*,b*) in-plane grid, for example change:
+In order to obtain the full q-point map, you can now run locally by modifying the (a*,b*) in-plane grid, for example change to:

 >Lindhard.ngridx		64
 >